Carpet Information and Buying Guide

 leftovers and your savings will add up quickly.
 Store this extra padding in

-a dry location and use it on a future carpet replacement.
+a dry location and use it on a future carpet replacements.

 Most often, the hallways and main traffic areas will show the most